spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse-s3-storage-provider.md

 # This only works on AWS when your server is hosted on an EC2 instance with the correct instance profile set.
 # Uncomment the variable below to use it.
 # matrix_synapse_ext_synapse_s3_storage_provider_config_ec2_instance_profile: true

-# For additional advanced settings, take a look at `roles/custom/matrix-synapse/defaults/main.yml`
 ```

 If you have existing files in Synapse's media repository (`/matrix/synapse/storage/media-store/…`):